hendrix/hendrix/docs/faq.md

 This is one of the first questions people ask when they start to get interested.

-Hendrix doesn't just haphazardly call async logic from your Django app.
+No, hendrix doesn't just haphazardly call async logic from your Django app.
 Instead, it contains the Django app in Twisted.
 This way, the Django app can't block the reactor.

-In other words, each request-response cycle remains synchronous; Django is none the wiser!
+In other words, each request-response cycle remains synchronous; Django believes it is running in a blocking environment at all times.